What Crowra does

 Your control

 You control when Crowra scans a page and when it starts a crawl.
-You can clear locally stored history and settings from within the browser environment.
+You choose when to run PageSpeed, export reports, copy handoffs, or compare against local saved scans.
+You can disable re-check notifications, remove pinned re-check targets, and clear locally stored history and settings from within the browser environment.

 Contact